 If you think someone has been poisoned by liquid nicotine, please call the WA Poisons Information Centre on 13 11 26 immediately or 000 if it is an emergency.
 For more information see the WA Poisons Information Centre.

 WHAT ARE THE LONG-TERM HEALTH RISKS FOR YOUNG PEOPLE WHO VAPE?

-Vapes can contain cancer-causing agents, toxins, heavy metals, and very fine particles that can cause adverse health effects, including links to lung disease1
+Vapes can contain cancer-causing agents, toxins, heavy metals, and very fine particles that can cause adverse health effects.1